Country Guides

 Benefits in Spain

-Mandatory Benefits in Spain
+Mandatory employee benefits in Spain

 Spain provides a comprehensive framework of statutory benefits through its Social Security system.
 These benefits ensure access to healthcare, pensions, unemployment protection, parental leave and other core entitlements.